-Architectural Borders and Territories offers a comprehensive series of books on architectural ‘borders’ and ‘territories’, emphasising the intrinsic critical relationship as well as the inherent complexities between these two core terms of architecture.
+Architectural Borders and Territories (AB&T) offers a comprehensive series of books on architectural ‘borders’ and ‘territories’, emphasizing the intrinsic critical relationship, as well as the inherent complexities, between these two core terms of architecture.
+The AB&T series is theoretical in its scope and presents discussions relevant to international contemporary scholarship in architecture, as well as indicating implications for architectural design practice.
+It is dedicated to broadening architectural scholarship through promoting marginalized perspectives and by questioning the extent of the discipline.

 1. border and migration studies in relation to spaces of conflict;

-3. critical theories probing (the boundaries of) architecture as a discipline
+3. critical theories probing (the boundaries of and silenced positions within) architecture as a discipline;

 By Stavros Kousoulas